 Encryption refresher: – encryption is a technique used to keep data confidential and prevent unauthorized people from reading it.
 Encryption uses a “key” to convert input data (plaintext) into an alternate form called ciphertext.
 It is almost impossible to convert the ciphertext back to plaintext without the key.

-However, practically speaking, decryption without the key is possible, and encryption algorithms are designed make reverse-engineering extremely expensive – in terms of time, money, and computing resources needed.
+However, practically speaking, decryption without the key is possible, and encryption algorithms are designed to make reverse engineering extremely expensive – in terms of time, money, and computing resources needed.

-One of the most popular encryption techniques is the “Advanced Encryption Standard” or “AES” for short.
+One of the most popular encryption techniques is the “Advanced Encryption Standard,” or “AES”.
 It is also called Rijndael (after its inventor) and was established by the U.S. National Institute of Standards and Technology (NIST) in 2001 to encrypt electronic data.